Making a success of real estate marketing – step by step

 Tip: It's important to communicate any problems with the house or apartment openly – defects should be listed at the latest when the contract is concluded and this list attached to the contract of sale later.
 Otherwise, the buyer can demand that the sale price be reduced on the grounds that they were not aware of the issues.

-Have photos taken of the property
+Step 2: Have professional photos taken of the apartment or house

-Draw up the sales documentation
+Step 3: Draw up the sales documentation

-- Name and address of the seller
+- Name and address of the seller and other contact details

 - Map showing the location in the city or municipality

 - Details of amenities and the local area (schools, stores, transport links)